fasiha/sphere-cap-random/README.md

 Whereas `sampleSphericalCap` considered the spherical cap centered on the North Pole, this function instead considers the spherical cap centered on the intersection of a `direction` 3-vector with the surface of the sphere (in the image above, the cause of the explosion: Vegeta).

-`sampleDirectedSphericalCap` can take the same parameter object as `sampleSphericalCap`: you may specify the number of samples via `N`, and/or the height of the cap `z`, or the angle of the cone describing the cap via `deg` or `rad`.
+`sampleDirectedSphericalCap` can take the same parameter object as `sampleSphericalCap`: you may specify the number of samples via `N`, and/or the `z`-dimension at the bottom of the cap (were it still centered at the North Pole), or the angle of the cone describing the cap via `deg` or `rad`.

 This function works by passing on the optional parameter object `params` to `sampleSphericalCap` and rotating the resulting point(s) via an [axis–angle rotation](https://en.wikipedia.org/wiki/Rotation_matrix#Rotation_matrix_from_axis_and_angle) to the desired direction.